MattJD99/3-front-end/README.md

 Run the following steps to properly load the client side front end.

 # 1. in terminal run "bundle install"
-# 3. in terminal run "npm start"
+# 2. in terminal run "npm start"

-# the single page application will start in your local browser #
+The single page application will start in your local browser.

 Once loaded you will be logged in as "guest".
 As a guest you can not save to your portfolio.